The Deep Dive, Getting to the Bottom of Daylight Saving Time

 In the table and graphs, population is concentrated in large counties.
 The first graph shows a tendency toward low median delays at high county populations and very low populations at very high, way-out-of-sync median delays.
 Unknowingly the real estate business has been hammered by these high delays.

-Hand-in-hand, percentage of dark mornings are also linked to population size, as shown in the first curve in the second chart.
+Hand in hand, percentage of dark mornings are also linked to population size, as shown in the red first curve in the second chart.
 Here, high delays and high percentage of dark mornings are inimical to population growth.
-Comparing curves, at the lowest 3 k population trendline measurements, dark mornings go from 53% to 17.5%.
+Comparing curves, at the lowest 3 k population trendline measurements, dark mornings go from 53% in the red curve to 17.5% in the green curve.
 In the real world, moves like this make a difference.

 Remedy resides in structure.
 The nation's counties are divided into halves.
 The prosperous counties tend to be larger than the 26 k midpoint.
 The remainder consists of many very small counties, half of all counties.